 Moisture rash or Intertrigo, is when a rash forms in skin folds, such as armpits and the skin under breasts.
 The skin folds traps moisture and the skin-to-skin friction irritates the skin, kind of like when babies get a diaper rash.
 This type of armpit rash is very common because when using natural deodorant, your underarms are more likely to sweat as there is no aluminum chloride plugging your sweat ducts.

-Keep skin dry by applying a natural powder like cornstarch or arrowroot powder overtop armpits to help absorb excess moisture.
+TIP: Keep skin dry by applying a natural powder like cornstarch or arrowroot powder overtop armpits to help absorb excess moisture.

 3. PUT THE RAZOR DOWN